An ageing barbarian king sits upon a massive stone throne holding a sword inside a dark fantasy hall inspired by classic sword-and-sorcery cinema.

 ⛓️🛞 Wheel of Pain Workout

-The Wheel of Pain is your foundational circuit — long, grinding, and designed to break you in… before the real suffering begins.
+The Wheel of Pain is your foundational barbarian circuit — long, grinding, and built around continuous strongman-style labour.

 Workout A: Mondays/Weds/Fridays